agentmodels/agentmodels.org/chapters/5c-myopic.md

 ------

-The Reward-myopic agent does well if good short-term actions produce good long-term consequences.
+The Reward-myopic agent succeeds if good short-term actions produce good long-term consequences.
 In Bandit problems, elaborate long-terms plans are not needed to reach particular desirable future states.
-It turns out that a maximally Reward-myopic agent, who only cares about the immediate reward ($$C_g = 1$$), does well on Multi-arm bandits. <!-- TODO cite knowledge gradient -->
+It turns out that a maximally Reward-myopic agent, who only cares about the immediate reward ($$C_g = 1$$), does well on Multi-arm bandits provided they take noisy actions refp:kuleshov2014algorithms.

 The next codeboxes show the performance of the Reward-myopic agent on Bandit problems.
 The first codebox is a two-arm Bandit problem, illustrated in Figure 1.
 We use a Reward-myopic agent with high softmax noise: $$C_g=1$$ and $$\alpha=10$$.
 The Reward-myopic agent's average reward over 100 trials is close to the expected average reward given perfect knowledge of the arms.